-Notice to Purchaser: Nucleic acid-based aptamers for use with thermophilic DNA polymerases are licensed exclusively by New England Biolabs, Inc. from SomaLogic, Inc. New England Biolabs, Inc. gives the Buyer/User a non-exclusive license to use the aptamer-based Luna® Universal One-Step RT-qPCR Kit for RESEARCH PURPOSES ONLY.
-Commercial use of the aptamer-based Luna® Universal One-Step RT-qPCR Kit requires a license from New England Biolabs, Inc. Please contact busdev@neb.com for more information.
+Notice to Purchaser: Nucleic acid-based aptamers for use with thermophilic DNA polymerases are licensed exclusively by New England Biolabs, Inc. from SomaLogic, Inc. New England Biolabs, Inc. gives the Buyer/User a non-exclusive license to use the aptamer-based Luna[®] Universal One-Step RT-qPCR Kit for RESEARCH PURPOSES ONLY.
+Commercial use of the aptamer-based Luna[®] Universal One-Step RT-qPCR Kit requires a license from New England Biolabs, Inc. Please contact busdev@neb.com for more information.

-B CORPORATIONTM is a trademark of B Lab, Inc. SYBR® is a registered trademark of Molecular Probes, Inc. STEPONEPLUS® is a registered trademark of Applied Biosystems, LLC.
-QUANTSTUDIO® is a registered trademark of Life Technologies Corporation.
+B CORPORATIONTM is a trademark of B Lab, Inc.

+STEPONEPLUS[®] is a registered trademark of Applied Biosystems, LLC.
+QUANTSTUDIO[®] is a registered trademark of Life Technologies Corporation.

-© Copyright 2025 New England Biolabs, Inc.; all rights reserved
+© Copyright 2020, New England Biolabs, Inc.; all rights reserved www.neb.com be INSPIRED drive DISCOVER' stay GENUINE